marvioncriddle/Authentication-Artifact-Analysis/README.md

 ## Write Incident Report
 Analysis of Event ID 4625 identified repeated failed network logon attempts against the Sarah, Jonathan, and df1admin accounts originating from source IP 98.122.240.33.
 The observed Logon Type 3 indicates that the authentication attempts occurred over the network rather than through local console access.
 The primary Status value, -1073741715 (Hex value=0xC000006D), combined with SubStatus -1073741718 (Hex value=0xC000006A), indicates repeated authentication attempts using valid usernames with incorrect passwords.
 Additionally, one event contained SubStatus -1073741724 (Hex value=0xC0000064), indicating an authentication attempt against a nonexistent account.

 Event ID 4740 confirmed that the Sarah account was locked at 7/1/2026 3:14:50 AM.
 The Computer Name field identified DESKTOP-OUPA0T1 as the system responsible for generating the lockout event.
-This same workstation was identified as the source of failed authentication attempts against the Sarah, Jonathan, and df1admin accounts.
+This same workstation was observed as the source of failed authentication attempts against the Sarah, Jonathan, and df1admin accounts.

 Based on the correlation of these authentication artifacts, the observed activity is consistent with a password spraying attack, in which a single source system attempts authentication against multiple user accounts using one or more passwords.
 While additional evidence such as endpoint telemetry, network logs, or account lockout policy configuration would strengthen the assessment, the available Windows Security Event Log artifacts support this conclusion.